ANANDGEDDAM/api-threat-detection-system/README.md

-# API Threat Detection System
+## AI-Based Behavioral API Threat Detection System

 This project is an AI-based API Threat Detection System that uses behavioral analysis per IP address to detect malicious activity in real time.